dougeby/IntuneDocs/intune/data-warehouse-account-move.md

     > You must have a valid authenticaltion token to access the device configuration and deployment status information.

 ## Device Enrollment charts
-1. In the Azure portal, naviate to **Microsoft Intuned** -> **DeviceEnrollment**.
+1. In the Azure portal, navigate to **Microsoft Intune** -> **DeviceEnrollment**.
 2. Using Microsoft [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer), download the data behind the charts.
-    - For ennrollment status, see [Enrollment status](https://graph.microsoft.com/beta/reports/managedDeviceEnrollmentFailureTrends()/content)
+    - For enrollment status, see
+    - For top enrollment failures this week,
+    - For enrollment status, copy this [enrollment status query](https://graph.microsoft.com/beta/reports/managedDeviceEnrollmentFailureTrends()/content) and paste it into [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).
-    - For top enrollment failures this week, see [Top enrollment failures](https://graph.microsoft.com/beta/reports/managedDeviceEnrollmentTopFailures(period=null)/content).
+    - For top enrollment failures this week, copy this [enrollment failures query](https://graph.microsoft.com/beta/reports/managedDeviceEnrollmentTopFailures(period=null)/content) and paste it into [Graph Explorer](https://developer.microsoft.com/graph/graph-explorer).

     > [!NOTE]
     > You must have a valid authenticaltion token to access the device device enrollment data.